Skip to main content

 (c) Recordation of waiver.
 The waiver shall be recorded in the county recorder's office where the property that is the subject of the waiver is located.

 (4) Land use plans.
-The applicant shall provide information regarding land use plans.
+Provide information regarding land use plans.

 (a) Describe formally adopted plans for future use of the project area and surrounding lands for anything other than the proposed facility.